RocketMap/RocketMap/docs/extras/faq.md

 [See this helpful guide](external.md)

-## "It's acting like the location flag is missing.
+## "It's acting like the location flag is missing."

 `-l`, never forget.